Afghanistan: How press freedom has crumbled since the Taliban takeover | DW | 07.01.2022

 Some observers see the Taliban's stated support of a free press in the country as part of a larger strategy to attract international recognition.

-One long-time media observer who fled to Europe in August, who asked not to be named as he fears retribution against his colleagues in Afghanistan, supported this argument.
+One long-time media observer who fled to Europe in August and asked not to be named as he fears retribution against his colleagues in Afghanistan supported this argument.

 He told DW if any journalist is arrested or tortured, and it is covered in the international press, it would hurt the Taliban's goal of international recognition.